mozilla/treeherder/docs/pulseload.md

 ```

 #### Jobs
-Job Exchanges and Projects can be configured in the environment like so:
+Job Exchanges and Projects are defined in ``job_sources``, however can
+also be configured in the environment like so:

 ``PULSE_JOB_SOURCES`` defines a list of exchanges with projects.
 ```bash